Lychrel number: 196 palindrome quest

-196 had grown to a number of one million digits after 2,415,836 iterations without reaching a palindrome.
+The sequence starting with 196 had grown to a number of one million digits after 2,415,836 iterations without reaching a palindrome.
 Walker published his findings on the internet along with the last checkpoint, inviting others to resume the quest using the number reached so far.

 In 1995, Tim Irvin and Larry Simkins used a multiprocessor computer and reached the two million digit mark in only three months without finding a palindrome.
 Jason Doucette then followed suit and reached 12.5 million digits in May 2000.
 Wade VanLandingham used Jason Doucette's program to reach 13 million digits, a record published in Yes Mag: Canada's Science Magazine for Kids.
 Since June 2000, Wade VanLandingham has been carrying the flag using programs written by various enthusiasts.
 By 1 May 2006, VanLandingham had reached the 300 million digit mark (at a rate of one million digits every 5 to 7 days).
-Using distributed processing, in 2011 Romain Dolbeau completed a billion iterations to produce a number with 413,930,770 digits, and in February 2015 his calculations reached a number with billion digits.
+Using distributed processing, in 2011 Romain Dolbeau completed a billion iterations to produce a number with 413,930,770 digits, and in February 2015 his calculations reached a number with a billion digits.
 A palindrome has yet to be found.

 Other potential Lychrel numbers which have also been subjected to the same brute force method of repeated reversal addition include 879, 1997 and 7059: they have been taken to several million iterations with no palindrome being found.

 Other bases

 In base 2, 10110 (22 in decimal) has been proven to be a Lychrel number, since after 4 steps it reaches 10110100, after 8 steps it reaches 1011101000, after 12 steps it reaches 101111010000, and in general after 4n steps it reaches a number consisting of 10, followed by n + 1 ones, followed by 01, followed by n + 1 zeros.
 This number obviously cannot be a palindrome, and none of the other numbers in the sequence are palindromes.

-Lychrel numbers have been proven to exist in the following bases: 11, 17, 20, 26 and all powers of 2.
+Lychrel numbers have been proven to exist in the following bases: 11, 17, 20, 26, and all powers of 2.

 No base contains any Lychrel numbers smaller than the base.
 In fact, in any given base b, no single-digit number takes more than two iterations to form a palindrome.
 For b > 4, if k < b/2 then k becomes palindromic after one iteration: k + k = 2k, which is single-digit in base b (and thus a palindrome).
 If k > b/2, k becomes palindromic after two iterations.

 The smallest number in each base which could possibly be a Lychrel number are :